armory/documentation/_spinnaker/install.md

 You can [try our Demo Environment](https://spinnaker.demo.armory.io) before installing Armory.

+## Prerequisites

+Make sure you have a kubernetes cluster with a minimum of **15 GB** of memory and **8 CPU's** total _available_ to be used by Spinnaker.
+At least a single node should have 4 GB and 1 CPU available.

 ## Installing Armory Halyard

 You can install Armory's version of Halyard directly on Mac OSX, or use Docker